 No spam · Unsubscribe any time

-VatCalc · about 5 hours ago
+VatCalc · about 2 months ago

 Italy has amended its 2026 barter VAT rules, replacing the cost‑based valuation model with a contractual value approach.
 The change, effective 1 January 2026, requires the taxable amount to reflect the parties’ agreed monetary value but not fall below the supplier’s direct costs, and applies retroactively to contracts from that date while protecting earlier invoices.

-StudioLegalEbianucci · 6 days ago
+StudioLegalEbianucci · about 2 months ago

 The Court of Cassation’s Order no. 17536/2025 clarifies that formal violations of VAT bookkeeping and invoice preservation do not automatically bar the right to deduction, provided substantive obligations are met.
 The ruling sets two exceptions—fraudulent intent or inability to prove substantive compliance—under which deduction is denied.
 It reinforces the principle of fiscal neutrality while maintaining sanctions for formal non‑compliance.

-Meridian Global Services · 8 days ago
+Meridian Global Services · about 2 months ago

 From 1 January 2026, Italy has enacted a new automated VAT assessment regime for omitted annual returns, allowing the tax authority to calculate VAT due using e‑invoicing and other digital data.
 The automated determination must be completed by 31 December of the seventh year following the missing return, and penalties are capped at 120% of VAT due, reducible to one‑third if paid within 60 days of notice.

-The Invoicing Hub · 9 days ago
+The Invoicing Hub · about 2 months ago

 Italy’s e‑invoicing system will adopt new SDI technical specifications effective 15 May 2026, adding VAT‑group checks, expanded accreditation limits, and a sports‑worker exemption code.
 The ViDA directive will require Italy to shift from its centralized SdI model to a decentralized reporting architecture by 1 January 2035, and to adopt the EN16931 standard.
 These changes affect ERP vendors, e‑invoicing service providers, and all businesses issuing electronic invoices in Italy.